RobinR1/zbx-template-ipfire/5.4/README.md

 [Alexander Koch](https://community.ipfire.org/t/looking-for-the-zabbix-agent-template/1459/2) for the app Pakfire template.

-[IPFire Team](https://www.ipfire.org) for the IPFire services.cgi script which is used as a base for the ipfire_services.pl script included here.
+[IPFire Team](https://www.ipfire.org) for the IPFire distro and for accepting my contributions to allow easier/better monitoring using Zabbix Agent.

 ## Feedback